 Medical Delta Living Lab VIT for Life Paying more attention to health and prevention will reduce the pressure on our healthcare system.
 Health apps and innovations that stimulate a healthy lifestyle and exercise do not reach all people with an increased risk of lifestyle-related complaints.
 Medical Delta Living Lab VIT for Life focuses on these groups and aims to make inaccessible apps or complicated technology user-friendly.
 In addition, it integrates these technologies into the broader range of interventions provided by doctors and physiotherapists.
 At Medical Delta Living Lab VIT for Life, Rotterdam University of Applied Sciences, The Hague University of Applied Sciences, Stichting WMO Radar and Kinderfysiotherapie Regio Westland work together with patients and companies.
 The Living Lab also collaborates with universities affiliated with Medical Delta.
-Medical De Better Out The fitter some program, the hi Medical Delta L on researching and technologie patients.
-At Medical Delt Hague Universi University of Ap and the Universi Hague work tog professionals a for healthcare. basis with resea institutions, incl

 Medical Delta Living Lab Better In Better Out The fitter someone enters a cancer treatment program, the higher their chance of a faster recovery.
-Medical Delta Living Lab Better In Better Out focuses on researching and developing e-health applications and technologies that improve the fitness of cancer At Medical Delta Living Lab Better In Better Out, The Hague University of Applied Sciences, Rotterdam University of Applied Sciences, HMC Anthoniushove and the University Cancer Center Leiden-The Hague work together with companies, healthcare professionals and patients on technological solutions for healthcare.
-The Living Lab also works on a project basis with researchers from academic knowledge institutions, including TU Delft and Maastricht
+Medical Delta Living Lab Better In Better Out focuses on researching and developing e-health applications and technologies that improve the fitness of cancer patients.
+At Medical Delta Living Lab Better In Better Out, The Hague University of Applied Sciences, Rotterdam University of Applied Sciences, HMC Anthoniushove and the University Cancer Center Leiden-The Hague work together with companies, healthcare professionals and patients on technological solutions for healthcare.
+The Living Lab also works on a project basis with researchers from academic knowledge institutions, including TU Delft, Maastricht University and Erasmus MC.

 Medical Delta Living Lab Geriatric Rehabilitation@Home E-health applications can significantly ease the pressure on geriatric rehabilitation and improve care.
 There is also a greater need for medical specialist rehabilitation.
 Medical Delta Living Lab Geriatric Rehabilitation@Home focuses on the development of e-health applications that promote home rehabilitation of the elderly.
-At Medical Delta Living Lab Geriatric Rehabilitation@Home, Inholland University of Applied Sciences, The Hague University of Applied Sciences, Rotterdam University of Applied Sciences and Stichting Omring work together with companies, care institutions, informal caregivers and elderly people.
+At Medical Delta Living Lab Geriatric Rehabilitation@Home, Inholland University of Applied Sciences, The Hague University of Applied Sciences, Rotterdam University of Applied Sciences, Stichting Omring and Pieter van Foreest work together with companies, care institutions, informal caregivers and elderly people.
 The Living Lab also works on a project basis with researchers from academic knowledge institutions.